dlab-berkeley/Bash-Git/quickref.md

 ### Before you create your own repository, get familiar with the basic vocabulary and flow!

-### Fork → clone → pull → stage → commit →push → pull request → merge
+### Fork → Clone → Pull → Stage → Commit → Push → Pull request → Merge

 **Fork:** A copy of a repository; you can experiment freely without affecting the original repository.
 You can fork a repository to make proposed changes.